MGSerag/alx-low_level_programming/0x02-functions_nested_loops/README.md

 # _putchar Project

-This project contains a simple C program that prints `_putchar`, followed by a new line.
+This project contains simple C programs that use the `_putchar` function.

 ## Compilation